bvanderlei/jupyter-guide-to-linear-algebra/VectorSpaces.md

 Sections:

-1. Linear combinations and spans and connection to linear systems
-2. AX = B for non-square A.  Inconsistent systems and solutions to homogenous systems.
+1. General system AX = B for non-square A.
+2. Linear combinations, spans, and connection to existence of solutions of AX=B.
+3. Linear independence and connection to AX=B through AX=0.
+4. Subspaces, Bases and coordinates?
-3. General vector spaces and subspaces.
+5. General vector spaces and subspaces.
-4. Nullspace and Column space.
+6. Nullspace and Column space.